Traders are waiting for Iran’s response to a nuclear deal proposal that could raise the country’s exports

 The increasing allocation to passive funds, a squeeze on active management fees and uncertainty about whether the government will follow through on the ANC’s plan to look into prescribed assets is keeping SA asset managers on their toes, says Alexander Forbes.

+The country’s largest pension fund administrator said it does not think the idea of prescribed assets in its current form will be pursued by the government.
+“It’s not a government process yet.
+The moment it becomes a government process, then we’ll engage.
+But it’s a long-term risk and a low-probability event,” said Isaah Mhlanga, executive chief economist at Alexander Forbes Investments.
 Mhlanga said prescription will be bad if it forces pension funds to invest in asset classes that are not profitable or do not have the right risk profile.
 It will make it difficult for asset managers to protect investors’ money.
 He said Regulation 28, which prescribes how much of pension fund assets can be allocated to different asset classes ...

 A subscription helps you enjoy the best of our business content every day along with benefits such as articles from our international business news partners; ProfileData financial data; and digital access to the Sunday Times and Sunday Times Daily.

 Questions or problems?
 Email email@example.com or call 0860 52 52 00.
 Got a subscription voucher?
 Redeem it now

 Would you like to comment on this article?
 Register (it's quick and free) or sign in now.